Revisiting Active Speaker Detection: An In-the-Wild Benchmark for Generalization and Robustness: Dataset

 \subsection{Benchmarking Task and Evaluation}

 \datasetname{} is designed to serve as a standardized benchmark for active speaker detection under real-world conditions.
 Following prior work~\cite{roth2020ava}, we formulate ASD as a binary classification task at the face track level: for each video frame, the model must determine whether a given visible person is actively speaking.
 We adopt mean average precision (mAP) as the primary evaluation metric, following common benchmark practice~\cite{roth2020ava, alcazar2021maas, kim2021look}, enabling consistent and comparable evaluation across models.
-Given a set of face tracks, we first sort all faces in decreasing order of their prediction scores.
-We then compute the precision and recall for the positive class (i.e., speaking) by iterating from the most confident to the least confident predictions.
-Finally, the mean average precision (mAP) is computed based on the resulting precision-recall curve.

 To facilitate deeper analysis of model robustness, we define a set of diagnostic subgroups aligned with the core axes of difficulty in \datasetname{}: language diversity, background noise, and visual crowding.
-Importantly, for the first three subgroups, we \emph{explicitly isolate} each difficulty factor—selecting examples that exhibit the target condition while controlling for others—to better assess model behavior under controlled stress conditions: \begin{itemize}[leftmargin=*, nosep] \item \textbf{Underrepresented Languages:} scenes where the dominant spoken language is not English, and both background noise and visual complexity are minimal to isolate linguistic variation.

-\item \textbf{Noisy Backgrounds:} scenes with strong ambient noise or music, where speech remains intelligible and the speaker is clearly visible; language and crowding are controlled to isolate acoustic difficulty. \item \textbf{Crowded Scenes:} scenes with multiple visible speakers, occlusions, or rapid camera motion, with language and background noise controlled to isolate visual complexity. \item \textbf{Hard Examples:} scenes combining at least two difficulty axes, such as overlapping speakers in underrepresented languages or noisy conversations in visually complex settings. \end{itemize}
+For the first three, we \emph{explicitly isolate} each difficulty factor, selecting examples that exhibit the target condition while controlling for the others, so that model behavior can be assessed under controlled stress conditions: \begin{itemize}[leftmargin=*, nosep] \item \textbf{Underrepresented Languages:} scenes where the dominant language is non-English, with minimal background noise and visual complexity to isolate linguistic variation. \item \textbf{Noisy Backgrounds:} scenes with strong ambient noise or music where speech remains intelligible and the speaker is clearly visible; language and crowding are controlled to isolate acoustic difficulty. \item \textbf{Crowded Scenes:} scenes with multiple visible speakers, occlusions, or rapid camera motion, with language and background noise controlled to isolate visual complexity. \item \textbf{Hard Examples:} scenes combining at least two difficulty axes, such as overlapping speakers in underrepresented languages or noisy conversations in visually complex settings. \end{itemize}